BOOST Pharma – Treating the untreatable

 Fredrik Lehmann

-CMC Adv. - PhD
+CMC Advisor - PhD

 20+ years of experience in the life science industry.
 Acted as CEO, Head of Research and CMC